 Get DIRECTV STREAM Free for 5 Days

-Streaming Spectrum SportsNet LA With DIRECTV STREAM
+How to Stream Spectrum SportsNet LA With DIRECTV STREAM

 DIRECTV STREAM is the lone streaming service that offers access to Spectrum SportsNet LA to those in that channel’s broadcast area.
 But it provides subscribers a lot more than that in its roughly 100 channel lineup.
 One feature is its extensive selection of regional sports networks.
 For example, those based in LA will also receive access to Spectrum SportsNet, Bally Sports West, and Bally Sports SoCal.

-In addition, note that those who get its Choice plan ($99.99/mo), which is necessary for access to Spectrum SportsNet LA, can also watch ESPN, ESPN2, Fox Sports 1 (FS1), TBS, and MLB Network, ensuring that you will also be able to watch all Dodgers games not being shown on Spectrum SportsNet LA.
+In addition, note that those who get its Choice plan ($108.99/mo), which is necessary for access to Spectrum SportsNet LA, can also watch ESPN, ESPN2, Fox Sports 1 (FS1), TBS, and MLB Network, ensuring that you will also be able to watch all Dodgers games not being shown on Spectrum SportsNet LA.

 See our DIRECTV STREAM review for all the details.